AI4Bharat/IndicWav2Vec/data_prep_scripts/pret_scripts/readme.md

 > Usage: ```python chunking.py <chunking_path>```

 - All the audio files present in the <chunking_path> will be chunked and saved in the same location.
 The original files are removed.

-### For preparing data for finetuning
-The ```msr_data_post_manifest.py, msr_data_post_manifest.py, mucs_post_manifest.py``` are sample scripts for preparing the datasets (MSR, MUCS and OpenSLR, in that order) ready for finetuning.
-These scripts are to be run for individual language by making appropiate changes in the script paths.